dspieard/Cheatsheets/BasicWinEnumCheatsheet.md

 ```
 cat ldapdump | awk '{print s$1}' | sort | uniq -c| sort -nr | grep :
 ```
-If you find anything interessting search for it in the dump
+If you find anything interesting search for it in the dump

 ## gaining access
 Check